kstenerud/concise-text-encoding/cte-specification.md

 #### Exception: Comments

 The metadata association rules do not apply to [comments](#comment).
 Comments stand entirely on their own, and do not officially refer to anything, nor can any other metadata refer to a comment (i.e. comments are invisible to other metadata).
+This is to keep their usage consistent with how comments are used in existing languages.

     { (metadata_outer=1) (metadata_inner=1) /* a comment */ "a key" = "a value" }